José Zalaquett

 José "Pepe" Zalaquett Daher (10 March 1942 – 15 February 2020) was a Chilean lawyer, renowned for his work in the defence of human rights during the de facto regime that governed Chile under General Augusto Pinochet from 1973 to 1990.

 The coup d'état and the Pro Paz Committee

-José Zalaquett graduated from the law school of the University of Chile in 1967.
+Zalaquett graduated from the law school of the University of Chile in 1967.